Allegedly the worst is behind us, an Exhibition at ICA San Jose

 Solo Exhibition, Mercury 20 Gallery, Oakland, CA

-Iran, a signatory to Non-Proliferation Treaty (NPT), is the most peacetime sanctioned and politically subjugated country in the world.
+Iran, a signatory to the Non-Proliferation Treaty (NPT), is the most peacetime-sanctioned and politically subjugated country in the world.
 UNSC nuclear-armed states have collectively pressured Iran to abandon many of its NPT rights.
 The Trump administration declared that suffocating Iran’s economy was an American strategy aimed at triggering a mass uprising.
 People of Iran, including my family, have been under tremendous pressure because of the sanctions.

 In the past few months, while working on my new series, Artful Attacks, I have been preoccupied with thoughts of political pressure and sanctions.
 The title, Artful Attacks, refers to the mysterious attacks that have targeted Iran’s nuclear site in the historic city of Natanz.
 This new body of work was shaped organically as a reaction to the coverage of such incidents in the media.
 As a result, my 42 ft long scroll drawings visualize deconstructed, interrupted, and ambiguously arranged geometric patterns as a metaphor for political pressure and tension.